UPDATE: You should now use the bridgetown-sitemap plugin instead.

 </urlset>

-Line #12 will select the lastly updated post so I can set this date as lastmod to all pages in the menu.
-This is, in my case, useful now only for the blog index page, but I would like to have the last post also on the homepage in the future.
+Line #12 will select the newest post so I can set its date as lastmod for all pages in the menu.

 Line #15 skips menu items with external links.